Women and banking: 50 years of progress

 March is Women’s History Month, when we commemorate the ways women have played a vital role in history through their leadership and achievements.

-The many areas where women have made strides during the past five decades include personal finance and banking.
-At the start of the 1970s, only 43 percent women were in the labor force, and women could be denied credit if there wasn’t a male co-signer.
-Events over the past half-century, however, have helped to greatly increase the financial rights of U.S. women.
+Many events over the past half-century have helped to expand the financial rights of U.S. women.
 Here are several of these milestones through the decades, along with some expert advice for women on personal finance.

 - The Equal Credit Opportunity Act is passed